Soulbind-Protocol/sdk/README.md

 Toggling this on allows you to pre-issue tokens to wallet AND/OR email addresses.

 Data on who has claimed a token can be surfaced via our [Core Methods](#core) or within the Soulbind Token Management page (coming soon).

+## Transferable (until bound)

+Toggling this on will allow a token to be transferred until bound.
+After a user claims this token, they will have the ability to transfer this token at will.
+Users who own this token can choose to "[Soulbind](#bind)" it, preventing it from being transferred further.

+Data on who has bound (or not bound) a token can be surfaced via our [Core Methods](#core) or within the Soulbind Token Management page (coming soon).

+In our data structures, you will see this represented as BoE (Bind on Equip).

 ## Updatable